The Sting: One Of My Favorite Films

 I love all the characters in the film.
 They interact well in the world that Ward created.
 Each character has their own way of getting what they want, and it’s thrilling to watch.
 I like that there’s few, actual good people in the film.
 Most of them are not good people, and some are even evil.
 I like that it’s a gray world.

-Robert Redford and Paul Newman are excellent as Johnny Hooker and Henry Gondorff.
+Robert Redford and Paul Newman are excellent as Johnny Hooker, what an awesome name, and Henry Gondorff.
 They’re awesome protagonists.
 I love their dynamic and all of their interactions.
 Redford and Newman have the perfect chemistry.
 I love their bromance, both in this film and in real life.

 Robert Shaw as Doyle Lonnegan is the best character in this film.
 Shaw is a towering and horrifying presence in this film.
 He’s “larger than life” and everyone fears him.
 I love Shaw’s death stare.
 His scene in the poker train scene, which is my favorite scene in the film, is the best part of the film.
 I love the way he says “Ya follow?”
 This scene is one of my favorite performances from one of my favorite actors.

 The music, which is primarily comprised of 1920’s ragtime, is a big highlight of the film.
 It’s only a few instruments, but mostly piano as it plays the catchy themes.
 It perfectly fits the film, and it puts a smile on my face whenever I hear “The Entertainer” in the beginning.
 It is one of my favorite film scores of all time.